 In the visual below, that core topic is Sales Qualification.

-Around it, you see satellites consisting of sub topics that relate to Sales Qualification (what is a qualified prospect, qualifying leads, when to disqualify, etc.).
+Around it, you see satellites consisting of sub-topics that relate to Sales Qualification (what is a qualified prospect, qualifying leads, when to disqualify, etc.).
 These need to be strong enough standalone ideas that can easily become individual blog articles.
 The core topic will cover all of those subtopics within the content pillar page.

 Repeat for the other core topics relevant to your business.
+The end result is a powerful topic cluster that supports your SEO strategy as well as your pillar strategy.

 Keyword research: topic clusters